sit-fyi/sit/README.md

 Our goal is to encourage frictionless contributions to the project.
 In order to achieve that, we use Unprotocols' [C4 process](https://rfc.unprotocols.org/spec:1/C4) as an inspiration.
 Please read it, it will answer a lot of questions.
-Our goal is to merge pull requests as quickly as possible and make new stable releases regularly.
+Our goal is to merge patches as quickly as possible and make new stable releases regularly.

 In a nutshell, this means:

-* We merge pull requests rapidly (try!)
+* We merge patches rapidly (try!)
 * We are open to diverse ideas
 * We prefer code now over consensus later